gtrev500/school-loveable/README.md

-# MindfulEd - Mental Health Platform for Students
+# Campus Calm - Mental Health Platform for Students

 **IMPORTANT NOTE: This is a proof of concept (PoC) project for demonstration purposes only.**